Stress – how to identify the signs, and how to deal with it

 It is National Stress Awareness Day today and this is a great opportunity for you to reflect on your well being and recognize when you may be stressed.
 Even for those of us who feel we cope well with stress, this past year with COVID-19 has really challenged us with many things that we haven’t experienced before.

 But what is stress?
 How can you identify if you or others around you are stressed?
 What does it do to our mind and body and how can we look after ourselves, and others when it could potentially become a problem?
-We asked our Supervising First Aid for Mental Health Trainer, Su, to give you tips on how to identify the signs of stress, and how to deal with it when it arises.
+We asked our Understanding Mental Health in the Workplace for Managers trainer, Su, to give you tips on how to identify the signs of stress, and how to deal with it when it arises.

 Although there is no true medical definition of stress, it is defined by the Health and Safety Executive (HSE) as the, “adverse reaction people have to excessive pressure or other types demand place on them”.
 It is likely that most people agree that stress is experienced as a sense of physical or mental tension, but what might be ‘excessive’ pressure to one person may be very different for another.